 Explore a city from the point of view of its artists and artisans and you discover a rich and lively culture wherever you go.
 Santa Fe, with one of the largest art markets in the U.S., is no exception!
-Their Artists in Residence season is just beginning and here’s what to look forward to!Order My 2018 Santa Fe Travel Guide
+Their Artists in Residence season is in full swing and here’s what you can anticipate seeing when you visit!

 From the incredible array of festivals, art markets, outdoor adventures, musical performances and more, summer in Santa Fe is our fine city’s most popular time of year.
 Here in The City Different we are poised for yet another one-of-a-kind summer season full of exciting special events.
 Planning a visit to Santa Fe in the month of June can be an excellent way to ease in to a summer of traveling.
 There is a full schedule of events to enjoy this month; however, the volume of visitors is not at its peak like it will be in July and August.
 So sneak in a trip to Santa Fe and put one of these June events on your itinerary.

 Santa Fe is known for our robust offering of some of the best and longest-standing seasonal arts markets that draw thousands of visitors to Santa Fe every year.
 The highly anticipated annual Native Treasures Art Market is a favorite among Native American art collectors and enthusiasts every spring.
 This year, Native Treasures takes place on Memorial Day Weekend, May 25-27, 2018 in the indoor setting of the Santa Fe Community Convention Center.